PsiLynx/PsiKit/docs/usage.md

 AdvantageKit examples will not be covered by these docs.**

 ### Example Op Mode
-this example opMode has everything necessary to run the Psi Kit live data server
+This example opMode has everything necessary to run the Psi Kit live data server
 ```java
     package org.firstinspires.ftc.teamcode;